PART 2 – SIMULATION

 recording twice if necessary.
 Answers are at the end.

-problem, says what they need, and gives some extra details.
-The examiner will give
+describes a problem, says what they need, and gives some extra details.
+The

 The Task Card will look like this, and you will receive a pen to take notes.